Gibraltar airport History

 An ongoing ‘problem’ for the airport and the local and cross-border traffic has been the runway crossing Winston Churchill Avenue; the only road in and out of Gibraltar.
 The road is closed for 10 minutes for every flight.
 The solution was to build a tunnel under the runway and the site chosen was at the Eastern end.

 The contract was awarded to the Spanish construction company OHL in 2008 for 30 million pounds.
 The works began and there were disputes over who should bear the cost of the safe environmental disposal of oil contaminated ground.
 The contractor pulled off site and works were stopped from 2011 to 2015.
 The hight court of England and Wales found in favour of Gibraltar government.
-Surprisingly the partied got together again and OHL resumed work in 2016.
-The tunnel and the road diversions are hoped to open in early 2022.
-The present level crossing will continue for foot and bicycle traffic.
+Surprisingly the parties got together again and OHL resumed work in 2016.
+The tunnel and the road diversions are hoped to open in 2022.
+The present 'level crossing' will continue for foot and bicycle traffic.

 During the Second World War, on 4 July 1943, a B-24 Liberator II crashed into the sea after taking off at night, killing all 11 passengers and 5 crew.
 Lt.
 Gen. Władysław Sikorski, commander-in-chief of the Polish Army and Prime Minister of the Polish government-in-exile, was on board.
 A British inquiry concluded that the plane's controls had jammed for an unknown reason.
 A propellor recovered from the plane, serves as a memorial to the incident, is now displayed at Europa Point.

-Not an incident at Gibraltar, however on February 22, 1944, a USAAF Douglas C-47 plane from the 313th Troop Carrier Group took off from Gibraltar at 23:00 hrs bound for England.
-The crashed into the top of Sierra de Fates, near Puerto Llano (between Tarifa and Facinas) on a night with heavy rain and low cloud.
+Not an incident at Gibraltar, however on February 22, 1944, a USA Air Force Douglas C-47 plane from the 313th Troop Carrier Group took off from Gibraltar at 23:00 hrs bound for England.
+The plane crashed into the top of Sierra de Fates, near Puerto Llano (between Tarifa and Facinas) on a night with heavy rain and low cloud.
 All its seven occupants; Giles G Casey (pilot), Bentley N. Schoenfeld, Anthony V. Wagner, Nelson E. Wilson, Robert N. Stronge, Wesley T. Wells y Stanley F. Kondrat from the 313 TC of the 52 wing of the USAAF died.
-Their bodies and personal effects were collected by Spanish regiment Alava22 and returned to Gibraltar and repatriated to USA via France.
+Their bodies and personal effects were collected by Spanish regiment Alava 22 and returned to Gibraltar and repatriated to USA via France.
 The 313th Troop Carrier Group had been deployed in North Africa in April 1943 and in February 1944, the group were moving to RAF Folkingham, England, to begin training for the assault on the continent of Europe.
-The Douglas C-47 unusually had four crew; pilot, co-pilot, navigator and radio operator and room for 27 troops.
+The Douglas C-47 usually flew with four crew; pilot, co-pilot, navigator and radio operator and room for 27 troops.

 On 22 May 2002, a Monarch Boeing 757-200 suffered structural damage to the nose landing gear during landing.
 The captain had used an incorrect landing technique which resulted in a heavy nose-wheel touchdown.
 No injuries or fatalities occurred.
-The aircraft was parked on the apron for a few months for repairs.
+The aircraft was parked on the apron for three months whilst repairs were carried out.